 For people living with herniated discs in Santa Fe, NM it can be life altering and seemingly impossible to deal with.
 While the intervertebral disc is a common culprit in spine related health problems, its function is widely misunderstood.
 The disc is a small cartilage pad that is situated between the spinal bones.
 The soft jelly-like center is contained by layers of fibrous tissues.
 Each disc serves as a connector, spacer and shock absorber for the spine.
-When healthy, discs allow normal turning and bending.
-Discs can bulge, herniate or rupture, resulting in pain.
+When healthy, discs allow normal, pain-free turning and bending.

 Since spinal discs have a very poor blood supply, they depend upon the circulation of joint fluids to bring in nutrients and expel waste.
-If a spinal joint loses its normal motion, and this pumping action is impaired, the health of the disc deteriorates.
+If a spinal joint loses its normal motion due to vertebral subluxations, and this pumping action is impaired, the health of the disc deteriorates.
 Like a wet sponge, a healthy disc is flexible.
 A dry sponge is hard, stiff and can crack easily.
 This is how many disc problems begin.

 Because of the way each disc is attached to the vertebra above and below it, a disc cannot ‘slip’ as commonly thought.
-However, trauma or injury to the spine can cause discs to bulge, herniate, or worse, rupture.
+However, trauma, injury to the spine and degenerative changes associated with vertebral subluxations can cause discs to bulge, herniate, or worse, rupture.
 This can be quite painful, putting pressure on the spinal cord and nerve roots that exit out between each spinal vertebra.